-Using the longest time period 1969-2010, real per capita income was positive and significant.
+Using the longest time period 1969-2010, real per capita income, PERCAPITA INCOME was positive and significant.
 This result is consistent for a good that responds to the business cycle, i.e. not recession-proof.
-Yet, when the time period was shortened, 1985-2010 the coefficient on PERCAPITA INCOME remained positive but became statistically insignificant.
+Yet, when the time period was shortened, 1985-2010 the coefficient on PERCAPITA INCOME remained positive but become statistically insignificant.
 This result suggests, given this dataset, MLB has become more insensitive to the business cycle.
-Adding real team payroll caused the coefficient during the shorter time period to change signs and become negative though statistically insignificant.
+Adding real team payroll, caused the shorter coefficient to change signs and become negative though statistically insignificant.
 Given these results, MLB is, in fact, recession-proof.
 Indeed this business cycle insensitivity has occurred in spite of the movement to mostly evening games, which was well underway by 1969 but not complete.

-Regarding future research, this study employed an average income measure.
+Regarding future research, we employed an average income measure.
 Yet, the distribution of income is becoming more unequal over time.
 A different income measure or the addition of a measure of income inequality might produce different results.
-It could be, for example, that increases in income in the upper quintile could be increasing demand for MLB by those consumers.
+It could be, for example, that increases in income in the upper quintile could be increasing demand for the MLB by those consumers.
 At the same time, stagnant income growth in the lower quintiles, in conjunction with increasing ticket prices, are driving away those fans.
 Hence average incomes slowly rise yet holding other factors constant total demand falls.